fuse

 Description

-The fuse operator reads all of its input, computes an "intelligent merge" of varied types in the input, then adjusts each output value to conform to the merged type.
+of varied types in the input, then adjusts each output value

-The merged type is constructed intelligently in the sense that type {a:string} and {b:string} is fused into type {a:string,b:string} instead of the Zed union type ({a:string},{b:string}).
+The merged type is constructed intelligently in the sense that type

 TBD: document the algorithm here in more detail.
 The operator takes no paramters but we are experimenting with ways to control how field with the same name but different types are merged especially in light of complex types like arrays, sets, and so forth.

-Because all values of the input must be read to compute the union, fuse may spill its input to disk when memory limits are exceeded.
+Because all values of the input must be read to compute the union,

 A fused type over many heterogeneous values also represents a typical design pattern of a data warehouse where a single very-wide schema defines slots for all possible input values where the columns are sparsely populated by each row value as the missing columns are set to null.
-Zed data is super-structured, and fortunately, does not require such a structure.
+Super data is super-structured, and fortunately, does not require such a structure.

 Examples